Online Music Therapy

 Sessions are primarily conversation-based and focus on what feels most important or pressing for you in the moment.
 My role is not to give advice or solutions, but to offer structure, reflection, and support as you clarify your own goals, insights, and direction.
 We identify broader therapeutic goals together, then work toward them through smaller, more concrete objectives that we regularly check in on.

-As a music therapist, I am thinking about how music, sound, listening, or creative processes might support emotional regulation, self-understanding, executive functioning, or expression, both inside and outside of sessions.
-Learn more about music therapy.
+As a music therapist, and a musician myself, I am thinking about how music, sound, listening, or creative processes might support emotional regulation, self-understanding, executive functioning, or expression, both inside and outside of sessions.
+Learn more about music therapy or about working specifically with musicians and creative professionals.

 What Online Music Therapy Looks Like in Practice

 Online music therapy sessions are live, secure video meetings.
 Most sessions involve conversation, reflection, and processing, with music used intentionally to support the themes that arise.
-Rather than making music live together on screen, music is often explored through listening, discussion, and creative projects completed between sessions, then discussing the creative process together, what feelings came up, what the work represents, what it revealed.
+Rather than making music live together on screen, music is often explored through listening, discussion, and creative projects completed between sessions, then discussed together afterward, what feelings came up, what the work represents, what it revealed.

 You will never be put on the spot or pressured to make or share music.
 Sharing creative work is always optional.
-If and when you choose to share something, it is approached with care, curiosity, and respect.
-Creating a safe, nonjudgmental space is central to this work.
-Even unfinished or unpolished ideas.
+If and when you choose to share something, it is approached with care, curiosity, and respect, including unfinished or unpolished ideas.

 Between sessions, I may offer prompts, listening exercises, or longer-term creative projects that align with your goals.
 These might include: